Must visit Big Island Waterfalls – here’s our favorites to visit

 Big Island waterfalls are abundant and easy to view but not really safe for swimming except for just a few that mostly locals know how to get to.
 You can easily drive to a few for look outs, walk around some botanical gardens, or do an easy hike to get to a few of these must visit Big Island waterfalls for you to experience and enjoy.

-Must visit Big Island Waterfalls
+7 Must visit Big Island Waterfalls – here’s our favorites to visit

 Whether you have time for just an easy drive and viewing or want to take a more active adventure visit to see a spectacular waterfall, you’ll love visiting any of these waterfalls of the Big Island below.
 Most of these waterfalls can be viewed from an observation area or a short hike to view – swimming is not recommended due to changing conditions to many of these waterfalls unless you are with an expert local guide.

-Easy visit to Rainbow Falls in Hilo
+Visit to Rainbow Falls at Hilo

 One of the most popular and easy to visit waterfalls is located just above Hilo’s historic district at Rainbow Falls.
 Named for the abundant rainbows that always display on the water spray below the falls into the pools below, the scenic overlook is easy to get to with ample parking.
 There are some fun staircases you can climb on the left side to get to the top of the waterfalls for more views and even further down the trail into a forested area with huge banyan trees that feel like a magical forest lived in with Menehune or the ancient dwarf little people of the Hawaii.